james-willett/james-willett.com/content/posts/scala/scala-basics/1-absolute-basics/string-operations/index.md

 ---
 title: 'String Operations in Scala'
 date: 2019-06-18
-tags: [tag1, tag2, tag3, tag4]
+tags: [tag1, all, scala, scala_basics_series]
 slug: scala-string-operations
 image: ./string-operations-cover.png
-summary: In this final post of the series, we focus on some of the main operations used to manipulate strings in Scala
+summary: In this final post of the series, we focus on some of the main operations used to manipulate strings in Scala.
+Some operations are borrowed from Java, whilst others are exclusive to Scala
 category: Scala
 prev: scala-default-named-arguments
 ---